 When it’s cold outside, try these fun winter science experiments as a great way to learn more about the winter season!
-Add these easy science experiments to your winter theme and use them as part of your winter STEM activities!
+Add these easy science experiments to your winter theme and use them as part of your winter STEM activities for kids!

 When cold temperatures hit, young children can complete an easy science experiment to learn about weather conditions, cold temperatures, winter weather, cold climates, chemical reactions, arctic animals, a snow storm, ice crystals, and a whole lot more!